krzysckh/schemer/doc/schemer.md

   - `(sspr-v spr v val)` - sets *val* as an additional value *v* for sprite *spr*
   - `(spr2rect spr)` - gets sprite *spr*'s rect, assuming that
-    *(spr-v spr 'w)* is the sprites' width, and *(spr-v spr 'h)* is the sprites' heigt
+    *(spr-v spr 'w)* is the sprites' width, and *(spr-v spr 'h)* is the sprites' height
-  - `(game2d)` - loops over every sprite, and calls their functions.
+  - `(game2d)` - loops over every sprite and calls their functions.
 Call it in *update-screen*.

 EXAMPLES
 --------